Cazerminis/lnuproject/README.md

-# lnuproject
+# lnuproject by Robert Jonsson - rj222pi
-My project for summer course
+My project "Smart warning for refrigerator room" in summer course at LNU - Sweden